najwanaamane/ParkinsonsPredict/README.md

 The dataset used for training and testing the models is `parkinsons_updrs.data`.
 This dataset contains clinical measurements and assessments related to Parkinson's disease progression.

+This **Oxford Parkinson's Disease dataset**, which comprises 5,875 voice recordings from 42 individuals, was collected over a six-month trial period, these data aim to predict motor and total UPDRS scores using biomedical vocal measurements.
+Subject information includes age, gender, and time since recruitment.
+Key measures such as Jitter and Shimmer are crucial for assessing vocal variations.
+Developed in collaboration with medical centers and Intel, this dataset enables accurate telemonitoring of Parkinson's disease progression through non-invasive speech tests.

+For preprocessing, we implemented several steps, including data normalization to scale all features equally, promoting fast model convergence.

 **Dataset Sample**

 ![dddddddddd](https://github.com/najwanaamane/ParkinsonPredict/assets/86806375/aa8149b8-c07f-49f0-9348-be6678dc406b)